Palatine Child Custody Attorney

 Back when George Ela built a log cabin in the 1830s, starting what later would become Palatine, the American family was much different.
 For example, if a married couple divorced, the father always received custody of the children because women had essentially no legal or financial rights in those days.
 Today, when divorce happens, Cook County judges use a number of factors to determine the best interests of the child, and custody decisions are based on this principle.

-At Delaney Heckman, we aggressively stand up for our clients’ rights in child custody cases.
+At Andrea Heckman Law, we aggressively stand up for our clients’ rights in child custody cases.
 We know the law, and we know how to make it work for you.
 At the same time, our Palatine child custody attorneys also have excellent negotiating skills.
 So, we are often able to craft a favorable out-of-court settlement.
 Such resolutions avoid costly and divisive litigation that no one really wants.

 Initial Determinations in Cook County